 As one of the newer Oxford colleges, the archive collection is largely from the 19th and 20th centuries and includes material from Fellows, Wardens and others with a connection to the College.
 We therefore have collections on Lord Nuffield, Norman Chester, Henry Clay, G.D.H.
 Cole and Alexander Loveday, among others.
 Largely thanks to G.D.H.
 Cole, we also have an eclectic mix of collections which have a social, political and historical theme.
 These include William Cobbett, the Gainford/Pease family, Frederick Tanner, Trotskyist material and Guild Socialism.
 Our largest and most popular collection, however, is that of Frederick Lindemann, Lord Cherwell.
 He was Winston Churchill’s scientific adviser during World War Two and his archive is a rich mix of personal and public papers, illustrating scientific and military developments during the war, his political career, the Clarendon Laboratory in Oxford and his time at Farnborough and much more.

-The Archive is currently closed due to COVID-19 and is operating a remote service only.
-Please email the Archive to ask about visit viability and the availability of remote scanning and photocopying services.
+Please be aware that time on-site is still limited and the Archives Assistant will only be able to facilitate 1 archive researcher at a time.
+For new enquirers please email the Archive to ask about visit viability and the availability of remote scanning and photocopying services.

 Address: Nuffield College, New Road, Oxford, OX1 1NF

 Phone: 01865 278550